RikH81/docs/docs/best-practices/continuous-integration/bitrise.md

 ## What's next?

-_fastlane_'s greatness comes from its ability to define different lanes for your different deployment needs - hence the name.
-You can combine this with Bitrise and run separate lanes for separate branches, automatically.
+You can combine _Fastlane_'s abilitity to define different lanes for your different deployment needs with Bitrise and run separate lanes for separate branches, automatically.
 For example you can run a lane for every code push onto the `master` branch to update your screenshots and metadata on the App Store and to release the distribution version, and a separate lane for the `develop` branch to deploy your test releases